Prenatal Vitamins: What to Know and What to Avoid

 Are prenatal vitamins necessary?
-Pregnant women are supposed to take prenatal vitamins to ensure the healthy growth of their babies.
-However, with so many options and doses for prenatal vitamins and supplements available on the market, it can be confusing to know whether you’re making the right choice.
+Women are supposed to take prenatal vitamins to ensure the healthy growth of their babies during pregnancy.
+But, with so many options and doses for prenatal vitamins and supplements available on the market, choosing the best prenatal vitamin can be a confusing decision.
 Even more confusing, some of the benefits of prenatal vitamins depend on factors like your diet and weight.

 So, should you take prenatal vitamins?